 This sun-dried tomato pesto is a simple and tasty deviation from the more familiar basil pesto.
 Perfect for pasta, pizza, bruschetta, and a number of other dishes.
 The options are limitless!
 Only 5 minutes to make!

 You could buy a jar of pre-made sun-dried tomato pesto at the store but it’s not going to make you weep tears of joy and prompt you to prance around your kitchen on your tippy-toes as the homemade stuff will.

 Homemade pesto is more lively, more vibrant, more flavorful, more Mmmmm…

-So let’s make it.
+Let’s make it.
 Love it.
 And eat it on ALL the things.

-Specifically these things:
+Specifically eat it these ways: